oracle/coherence-operator/docs/quickstart.md

 # Quick Start Guide

-The Coherence Kubernetes Operator manages Coherence through Kubernetes, monitoring MBean attributes through Prometheus and server logs through Elasticsearch and Kibana.
+The Oracle Coherence Operator (the "operator") manages Coherence through Kubernetes, monitors MBean attributes through Prometheus, and server logs through Elasticsearch and Kibana.

 > **Note**: Use of Prometheus and Grafana is available only when using the
 > operator with Oracle Coherence 12.2.1.4.

-Use this Quick Start guide to deploy Coherence applications in a Kubernetes cluster managed by the Coherence Kubernetes Operator.
+Use this Quick Start guide to deploy Coherence applications in a Kubernetes cluster managed by the operator.
 Note that this guide is for illustrative purposes only, and not sufficiently prescriptive or thorough for a production environment.
 These instructions assume that you are already familiar with Kubernetes and Helm.
 If you want to learn more about these two  technologies, refer to the [Kubernetes](https://kubernetes.io/docs/home/?path=users&persona=app-developer&level=foundational)